Telestai-Project/lascaux-nodes/README.md

 ## Rules and Guidelines

 - **Node Image**:
-  - The `nodeImg` URL must point to a valid image hosted at your node’s domain.
   - Ensure the image adheres to community guidelines (e.g., no explicit content).
 - **Node Requirements**:
   - The node must be running the Lascaux backend with a valid SSL certificate.